EMATIU/Catalog/README.md

 6) Display the teacher of each subject

 ### Classes
--Person (sealed class)
+- Person (sealed class)
--Parent (non-sealed class, extends Person)
+- Parent (non-sealed class, extends Person)
--Teacher (non-sealed class, extends Person)
+- Teacher (non-sealed class, extends Person)
--Student (non-sealed class, extends Person)
+- Student (non-sealed class, extends Person)
--Grade
--Subject
+- Grade
+- Subject
--Semester (enum)
+- Semester (enum)
--SubjectName (enum)
+- SubjectName (enum)

 ### Service classes
 1) StudentService(interface) -> StudentServiceImpl (implementation of its interface)
 2) TeacherService(interface) -> TeacherServiceImpl (implementation of its interface)
 3) SubjectService(interface) -> SubjectServiceImpl (implementation of its interface)

+### First part
+- creating the classes
+- adding service classes and their implementations
+- creating a interactive menu

+### Second part
+- transforming the abstract class Person into a sealed class and its subclasses (Parent, Teacher, Student) into non-sealed ones